syrnikov/BetterPlace/README.md

 - Electron: A framework for building cross-platform desktop applications with web technologies.
 - Firebase: A real-time database and backend-as-a-service provided by Google.
-- HTML5 Canvas: Used for drawing and rendering the pixel art on the canvas.
+- HTML5 Canvas: Used for drawing and rendering pixel art on the canvas.
-- JavaScript: The main programming language used for the game logic.
+- JavaScript: The primary programming language used for the game logic.

 ## How to Use

 1. [Open releases tab.](https://github.com/syrnikov/BetterPlace/releases)
-2. Find latest release and download "dist.rar"
+2. Find the latest release and download "dist.rar"
 3. Unzip the file and run setup.exe
 4. App should appear on your desktop.